Subscribe to updates

 Risk Management Updated - Corporate Risk Register

-The committee is asked to note the Council's Corporate Risk Register as at 30 November 2025.
-The report highlights the most significant Red
+This report was to present the Council's Corporate Risk Register as at 30 November 2025.
+The committee was expected to note the register and be satisfied that appropriate mitigating actions were being completed in a timely manner.
+The report highlighted the most significant Red

-risks, including the challenge of reducing reliance on Exceptional Financial Support (EFS) and the potential increase in the North London Waste Authority (NLWA) levy.
-New risks related to Building Control staffing shortages and the UK Emissions Trading Scheme have been added.
-Amber
+risks, including reducing reliance on Exceptional Financial Support, the increase in the North London Waste Authority (NLWA) levy, and issues within Building Control.
+It also identified key Amber

 Attendees